chad/microservices-group-talk/presentation.md

 * Every change creates a mutation object
 * Shared service for writes for emitting mutations (coordinator)
 * Every object has a `type`, `id`, and `revision` property

 ---

+# Takeaway

+Over half of our microservices have been updated or rewritten since we launched, all without major interruption or even a launch party.

+---